sriharsha9966/python_sales/README.md

 5. Explore the generated visualizations to gain insights from your sales data.

 ## Directory Structure
-- `project.py`: Python script for data analysis and visualization.
+- `project.ipynb`: Python script for data analysis and visualization.
 - `sales_data.csv`: Placeholder for your sales data CSV file.
 - `README.md`: Documentation detailing project overview, features, requirements, and usage instructions.